 - Implementing Proofpoint Threat Response Auto-Pull (TRAP) to pull back delivered BEC messages

-To learn more about the capabilities that Proofpoint provides to help protect your organization from BEC and other email threats, see this page on our website.
+To learn more about the capabilities that Proofpoint provides to help protect your organisation from BEC and other email threats, see this page on our website.